joshhennen/RegenCo-op/docs/_info/How-to-Write-a-New-Article.md

       - Keep in mind the [article formatting guidelines](/info/Article-Formatting-Guidelines).
       - Also remember to refer to the [Kramdown reference guide](https://kramdown.gettalong.org/quickref.html) if the text isn't formatting the way you want it to.

+   3. #### Rename the article:

+      1. Using Stack Edit, click on the text in the upper right that says `ArticleTemplate`.
+      2. Using the same permalink text you used in step 3, rename the article.
+It will look like this:
+      `Your-Permalink-Here`

-   3. #### Save the article:
+   4. #### Save the article:

       1. Using Stack Edit, for example, click on the "**#**" in the upper left corner.
       2. Click the "**Export to disk**" button.
       3. Click the "As markdown" button.

-   4. #### Rename the article:
-      Using the same permalink text you used in step 3, rename the article.
-It will look like this:
-      `Your-Permalink-Here.md`

 4. ### Using images:
    **Note:** Skip to the next step if you _do not_ want to use any pictures.